autodesk-platform-services/aps-model-properties.powershell/doc/README.md

 # Documentation Index

 ## Description
-This is additional documents with Model Properties standard documents on Forge website.
+This is additional documents with Model Properties standard documents on APS website.

 ## Concepts and Examples